Skip to main content

 The CAMHS clinician that conducts the assessment will:

-• to determine whether the young person is mentally fit for discharge to an agreed community setting and will no longer pose an unacceptable level of risk to themselves or others
+• to determine whether the young person is mentally fit for discharge to an agreed community setting and will no longer pose an unacceptable level of risk to themselves and, or others

 • to establish a risk management plan for young people deemed fit for discharge